Les derniers seront les premiers: Commercial performance

-"Les derniers seront les premiers" entered the airplay charts in Francophone countries in November 1996.
-In Quebec, the song debuted on 16 November 1996 and peaked at number three.
-It stayed 35 weeks on the chart in total.
-In France, "Les derniers seront les premiers" peaked at number 19 in December 1996, in its fourth week on the chart.
-In Belgium Wallonia, it reached number 47 on 29 November 1996.
+"Les derniers seront les premiers" entered airplay charts in several Francophone territories in November 1996.
+In Quebec, it debuted on 16 November 1996 and peaked at number three, remaining on the chart for 35 weeks.
+In France, the song reached number 19 in December 1996 in its fourth week on the airplay chart.
+In Belgium's Wallonia region, it peaked at number 47 on 29 November 1996.

 Music video

-The official live music video was filmed at the Zénith Paris in France, during the D'eux Tour in October and November 1995.
-It was directed by Gérard Pullicino and released in October 1996 to promote the Live à Paris CD and DVD of the same name.
-Jean-Jacques Goldman joined Dion on stage at the end of the song.
-The video was nominated for Video of the Year at the 1997 Félix Awards in Quebec.
-In 2005, it was included on Dion's greatest hits DVD collection, On ne change pas, and in 2009 on the 15th anniversary edition of D'eux.
+The live music video was filmed at the Zénith Paris during the D'eux Tour in October and November 1995.
+Directed by Gérard Pullicino, it was released in November 1996 to promote the Live à Paris CD and DVD.
+Jean-Jacques Goldman joined Dion on stage at the end of the performance.
+The video received a nomination for Video of the Year at the 1997 Félix Awards.
+It was later included on Dion's 2005 greatest hits DVD On ne change pas and in 2009 on the 15th anniversary edition of D'eux.